 A personal trainer is someone who helps their clients achieve certain fitness goals, including but not limited to weight loss, strength training, toning, or overall health management.
 Each client's fitness level can be extremely different, so a trainer may be introducing one client to basic exercises, helping a second one with a weight loss program, and assisting a third in advanced training goals.

 Unlike an athletic trainer, a personal trainer does not need a bachelor's degree to work with clients, although the majority of gyms and fitness centres require their trainers to hold general PT certifications.

-Trainers will work with clients, either in a small group setting or one-on-one, on their fitness goals, including improving a client's muscular endurance, strengthening a client's cardiovascular capabilities, and increasing a client's physical flexibility.
-A trainer may also be asked to create or revise specific workout routines for their clients, to achieve extra weight loss, speed, or muscle toning.
-In some cases, trainers will also help clients with health & nutrition plans, such as recommending a food diary, or working with a nutritionist.
+A personal trainer will work with clients, either in a small group setting or one-on-one, on their fitness goals, which includes improving a client's muscular endurance, strengthening a client's cardiovascular capabilities, and increasing a client's physical flexibility.
+A personal trainer may also be asked to create or revise specific workout routines for their clients, in order to achieve extra weight loss, speed, or muscle toning.
+In some cases, personal trainers will also help clients with health and nutrition plans, such as recommending a food diary, or working with a nutritionist.

 In addition to general PT certifications, most gyms require trainers to be CPR certified, and be able to run an AED, or an automated external defibrillator.
 In most cases, a high school diploma or GED is also required.

 A trainer generally dresses in neat, professional clothing that may or may not be workout wear.
-A tucked-in shirt with a collar and khakis will give you a look of authority in the gym.
-Trainers who choose to dress in workout clothes should be sure to keep them fresh, neat, and clean.
-Remember that a trainer presents the image of fitness and health the client wants to emulate.
+A tucked-in shirt with a collar and khakis will give a look of authority in the gym.
+Personal trainers who choose to dress in workout clothes should keep them fresh, neat, and clean.
+Remember that a personal trainer presents the image of fitness and health that the client wants to emulate.